m7thon/doxy2swig/README.md

                         include function signature in the documentation.
-This is handy when not using swig auto-generated function definitions %feature("autodoc", [0,1]) -c, --constructor-list
+This is handy when not using swig auto-generated function definitions %feature("autodoc", [0,1]) -t, --type-info       include type information for arguments in function signatures.
+This is similar to swig autodoc level 1 -c, --constructor-list
                         generate a constructor list for class documentation.
                         Useful for target languages where the object